Our Class Motto was made up of words chosen by the children. These are:

 The Foundation stage staff continually observe the children in the setting and celebrate their wonderful progress.
-We record WOW moments on our learning journey app and we share this with you at regular intervals.
+We record WOW moments on our learning journey app (Evidence Me) and we share this with you at regular intervals.
 Please ensure school have an up to date email address for you to receive these updates.
-The first update will be sent once the children have settled in.
-We hope you look forward to seeing what they have been up to!

 We hope your child enjoys their time in Upper Foundation Stage.
 If you have any concerns or queries, please don’t hesitate to speak to a member of staff in the Foundation Stage Unit and arrange an appropriate time to chat.

 In Foundation Stage, we are doing the ‘50 Things To Do Before You're Five’ Challenge.
 We will complete challenges and update you with our progress.

 We hope that the activities will be lots of fun for the children.
 Please click on the link below to see our progress.

 We have been learning about a special Hindu festival called Diwali.
 We have looked in non-fiction books to find out how the festival is celebrated.
 We have enjoyed making diva lamps, mehndi hand patterns, rangoli patterns and retelling the story of Rama and Sita with the Diwali small world puppets.

 We enjoyed a walk around the school grounds looking for signs of autumn.
 We spotted lots of leaves changing colour and falling off the trees.
 We also noticed lots of berries and pine cones.

 We have developed our balance and coordination skills and we have enjoyed moving in different ways.

 We have investigated a range of fruit and vegetables, discussing why they are good for us.

 Inspired by the artist, Giuseppe Arcimboldo, we have created vegetable faces by cutting and sticking.
 We have also enjoyed practising how to brush our teeth.